Field Guide

 Glossy heart-shaped spathes or velvety collector foliage.
 One of the largest aroid genera.

-Aglaonema ruby
+Aglaonema khanza

 7 species